govau/deploy-k8s/README.md

 ssh bosh-jumpbox.$ENV_NAME.cld.gov.au kops/bin/deploy.sh
 ```

+### Using existing VPC and NAT gateways

+We are using the existing VPC and NAT Gateways in each environment by specifying 'egress' in each subnet in the cluster template.
+There is an issue doing this where the route tables created by kops do not have an association with the vpc s3 endpoint.
+When deploying kops for the first time, this association must be added outside of kops, before kops will finish successfully.
+This is done in the environment's terraform, however it must be applied after kops has created the subnets.

 ## Dockerfile quick start

 You can use the included `Dockerfile` and `rundocker.sh` to quickly get a terminal running with kops and other useful things, and with the necessary environment variables.